rackingroll/tinet/README.md

 Code
 --------
-We will open source the code once the paper is published.
+We will release the code once the paper is published.

 Data
 --------